INedelcu/RTWeekend/README.md

 # RTWeekend
-CPU path tracer base on Ray Tracing in One Weekend series
+CPU path tracer based on Ray Tracing in One Weekend series.
+Modified it to resemble HLSL and DirectX Raytracing (DXR) with the posibility to use TraceRay and hit shaders direcly in C++.